-I finally made something from the nordic cookbook that I had gotten a while ago.
-The book is so amazing, so full of nordic recipes that I have never heard of and ingredients I have never heard of.
-More of one of those cookbooks that I always look through but rarely cook from.
-This simple cake recipe came out super tasty and hopefully the start of me baking more from this book.
+I finally made something from The Nordic Cookbook that I had gotten a while ago.
+The book is so amazing, so full of nordic recipes that I have never heard of and generally with ingredients I have never heard of.
+It is going to be one of those cookbooks that I always look through but rarely cook from.
+How often are you in need to cook up some whale?
+I don’t think that will ever be a necessity in my life, so I shall stick to the small baking second and just admire the rest.

 2 1/4 sticks (250g) butter